A "Fear-free" Philosophy

 I have always felt driven to help animals, to provide them with comfort and safety.
 Not only that, I love helping owners understand their pets better and guiding them on giving the best care possible.
 I thoroughly enjoy developing a relationship with my clients.
 I love getting to know them beyond their pets as with each visit I get to learn more about their families, their jobs, and their lives.

 Currently my husband and I live and thrive in Etobicoke, and what we love to do most is play golf.
-I have Jack the laughing, digging dog who loves to explore his back yard and Whitey the clinic cat who loves to sit on laps.
+I have a high energy border collie mix named Alex that keeps me out running and walking.
+Some day I would love to have a country property where I can have multiple pets around.
 I enjoy physical fitness and outdoor activities such as cycling.
 My dream is to travel more and soon I hope to get to Europe.
 I am a member of the Ontario Veterinary Medical Association, the Village of Islington Business Association, and an avid supporter of the Etobicoke Humane Society.

 Dr. Johanna Hume